Gloucester City Cycling Club

 - act for the Club as it may deem necessary.

-3.4 The General Committee shall meet on the first Tuesday every month unless notified otherwise by the General Secretary.
+3.4 The General Committee shall meet during the first week of every month unless notified otherwise by the General Secretary.
 Not less than three days’ notice must be received by each member of the committee of any change.
 Five shall constitute a quorum.

 3.5 Where an Officer of the Club cannot, in relation to a critical matter, decide alone and deems it too long to wait for the next General Committee Meeting, any three of the following Officers can act as an Emergency Committee: Captain; Chairman; President; General Secretary; Treasurer.
 The Emergency Committee may, as they deem appropriate, call any other Committee Member to participate in the Emergency Committee.
 A full report in writing will be circulated to the General Committee before the next General Committee Meeting.

 3.6 Should any member of the General Committee be absent from two consecutive meetings without giving written notice of inability to attend, the General Committee shall have power after notifying the member concerned, to declare the seat vacant.